🖩AI Calculator Tool

 Frequently Asked Questions

 LCD stands for Least Common Denominator.
 It's the smallest number that all denominators of a set of fractions can divide into evenly.
+The LCD is crucial for adding, subtracting, and comparing fractions because it allows you to convert different fractions to equivalent forms with the same denominator, making operations possible and accurate.

-How do you find the LCD?
+How do you find the LCD manually?

 Can I use this calculator for more than two fractions?